Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 ## Install Elasticsearch server

-The Elasticsearch connector uses a standard Elasticsearch 7.10.2 server.
+The Elasticsearch connector uses a standard Elasticsearch 7.10 - 7.17 inclusive server.
 No additional plugin is required.

 Other alternatives may be selected for your Elasticsearch installation, for more see [Installing Elastic Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html){:target="_blank"}.
 Alternatively, a managed service from [Elasticsearch](https://www.elastic.co/elasticsearch/service){:target="_blank"} or [Amazon AWS](https://aws.amazon.com/elasticsearch-service/){:target="_blank"} can be used.